fitchdigital/fitch-create-app/templates/react/README.md

 ## Development

-`npm start` will kick start an instance of webpack-dev-server and an instance of an express server that can be used for api's or sockets.
+`npm start` will kick start an instance of webpack-dev-server and an instance of an hapi server that can be used for api's or sockets.

 ## Production

-`npm run build` will build a version to `/build` folder. you can run `npm run serve` to use the express server to statically serve the files.
+`npm run build` will build a version to `/build` folder. you can run `npm run serve` to use the hapi server to statically serve the files.

 ## Integration with Heroku